MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-updates-app.md

 Data stored in Forms will not be deleted until the template creators clean it up from the **deleted forms** tab in the Microsoft Forms web app.

-## Conditional Access policies
+## Conditional access and permission policies

-Currently, the Updates app in Teams does not support Conditional Access policies that are set for Microsoft Teams.
+The Updates app in Teams doesn't currently support Conditional Access policies that are set for Microsoft Teams.

+You can use [Teams app permission policies](teams-app-permission-policies.md) to manage Updates.

 ## Data limitations